- Crunching the Numbers

 Keep ‘Back-to-School’ Your Subject Line

 The subject line of an email is the first thing that catches a recipient’s eye.
 Therefore, your marketing efforts will gain more traction with a strong topic line.
 Your subject line should be one-of-a-kind and intriguing, piquing your audience’s interest and encouraging them to learn more.
-Make sure your subject line explains what the email is about so that your subscribers are more likely to open it.
+Ensure your subject line explains the email so your subscribers are more likely to open it.

 Here is a list of email subject line samples that you can use in your back-to-school email campaign.
 Take a look at the subject lines below for ideas and to help you design your email.